MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.WsMan.Management/New-WSManInstance.md

 - Basic: Basic is a scheme in which the user name and password are sent in clear text to the server or proxy.
-- Default : Use the authentication method implemented by the WS-Management protocol.
+- Default: Use the authentication method implemented by the WS-Management protocol.
 This is the default.
 - Digest: Digest is a challenge-response scheme that uses a server-specified data string for the challenge.